MaximeJakubowski/shaclsql-supplementary/README.md

 This repository contains all information related to the experiments performed for the paper "Compiling SHACL into SQL".

+## Paper and ISWC 2024 Slides

+- You can find the paper in the pre-print [here](https://ebiquity.umbc.edu/iswc24preprints.pdf).
+- The slides can be found [here](https://www.mjakubowski.info/files/slides/iswc2024.pdf).

 ## Information on shapes
 Generally, folders that end on `_shapes` contain the SHACL shapes used to perform experiments;
 - `benchmark_shapes` contains all the Tyrolian KG benchmark shapes